Austin J. Firestone Sr. was born on Sept. 3, 1865 in Somerset County, PA, the son of Lewis and Sarah Ann (Rose) Firestone.

 Peter retired from West Penn in about 1949, and moved to Kingsview, PA circa 1953.
 They were members of the Kingsview Mennonite Church.

 Suffering from a heart attack, Peter died at age 64 on June 16, 1953, at home.
 Said the Courier, "He had been ill for some time."
 Funeral services were held in the home, and later at Kingsview Mennonite Church, led by Rev. Millard Lind.
 Burial was in Normalville Cemetery.

-Son Richard D. Echard (1920-1964) was born on March 16, 1920.
+Son Richard Donald Echard (1920-1964) was born on March 16, 1920 in Connellsville, Fayette County.
 He served in the Army during World War II, with training at Camp Rucker, AL. He later held the rank of TEC 5 in Company A of the 159th Engineers Combat Battalion.
-He was at home on furlough when his mother died.
-He lived in Greensburg, Westmoreland County, in 1953.
-Richard died on Sept.
+He was at home on furlough in 1943 when his mother died.
+Richard eventually was joined in marriage with Eleanor Panichella ( ? - ? ).
+They lived at 103 Arline Drive in Irwin, Westmoreland County.
+Richard earned a living as a taxicab driver.
+The family was plunged into anxiety and later into grieving when Richard was diaghosed with a tumor on his pancreas.
+He succumbed to his illnesses on Sept.
 5, 1964, at the age of 44.
 Burial was beside his mother in Mt.
 Olive Cemetery.

 ~ Son Norman R. Firestone Sr. ~